The CARES Act: PPP Loans and Other COVID-19 Business Relief

 - Independently-owned franchises with fewer than 500 employees

 Business owners can apply for PPP loans through any financial institution already approved to issue SBA 7(a) loans.
 Find an SBA-approved lender and resources near you.
 In the meantime, you can check out the sample application form.
+Business owners are allowed to apply for both a PPP loan and an EIDL.
+There are a few conditions for using both loans together, which are discussed below in the FAQ section.

 What affects my loan forgiveness?